JacobAbiad/SMS-Client/README.md

 # SMS-Client
-An SMS client for an event planning app using Twilio and Ngrok
+An SMS client for an event planning app using Twilio, Ngrok, Flask, and Firebase